orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### recordInvocationCleartext

 Function allows the holder to reveal cleartext later, either because it was challenged by the creator, or just for posterity.
-This function can also be used to reveal empty-string content hashes.
+Only invocations from current holder can have their cleartext recorded.

 *Only holders can reveal cleartext on-chain.
 Anyone could potentially figure out the invocation cleartext from the content hash via brute force, but publishing this on-chain is only allowed by the holder themselves, introducing a reasonable privacy protection.
 If the content hash is of a cleartext that is longer than maximum cleartext length, the contract will never record this cleartext, as it is invalid.
 Allows overwriting.
-Assuming no hash collisions, this poses no risk, just wastes holder gas.*
+Assuming no hash collisions, this poses no risk, just wastes holder gas.
+Emits `CleartextRecording`.*

 ```solidity